sundaramss/rcp/README.md

-# rcp
+# remotecp

 Remote copy of folders/files using socket.io

 # Aim of the Tools

-This tool will help you transfer the folder/files from system to system using socket.io(http), when you don't access/restricted permission of ftp, scp
+This tool will help you transfer the folder/files from system to system using socket.io(http), when you don't have access/restricted permission of ftp, scp

 # How to transfer?